hotosm/ActivationCurriculum/validation-role/tools-of-the-trade.md

 * Building Tool Plug-in: many times you will likely be adding buildings missed by the mappers - the buildings tool is the quickest and easiest clean-up tool for this.
 * Imagery Offset Db: if you need to quickly see if features should be shifted, this is a helpful tool.
-* Mirrored Download: a must for doing large area validation.

 ### Other Helpful Tools